jrroosevelt/VS2PCG/CardClarifications.md

 *Set: Maximum Carnage*

 Yes, this Plot Twist can be used to heal a wound from a Main Character!

 ^(Source: Rule insert)

+# Web of Life and Destiny
+*Set: Crossover Vol. 6*

+See Spider-Idol.

+# Web-Slinger
+^CardNumber: ^CV6-023

+*Set: Crossover Vol. 6*

+Web-Slinger can have up to two "loaded six-shooters."
+Once both six-shooters are **loaded**, ignore any effects that would **load** them.
+However, once he fires a six-shooter it becomes unloaded an can now be **loaded** again.

+You can use an object to represent a **loaded** six-shooter.
+Some ideas are: XP counters, pennies, beads, paper clips, buttons, or slips of paper with dead wasps drawn on them.

+When hefires a **loaded** six-shooter, you put six -1/-1 counters, divided how you choose, onto any characters in the defender's row (including the defender).

+^(Source: Rule insert)